Antiz96/arch-update/README.md

 and pending kernel update and, if there are, offers to process them.

 Options:
 -c, --check       Check for available updates, send a desktop notification containing the number of available updates (if libnotify is installed)
--n, --news     Display latest Arch News
+-n, --news [Num]  Display latest Arch News, you can optionally specify the number of Arch news to display with `--news [Num]` (e.g. `--news 10`)
--h, --help     Display this help message and exit
--V, --version  Display version information and exit
+-h, --help        Display this help message and exit -V, --version     Display version information and exit

 Exit Codes:
 0  OK